kaist-cp/cs420/README.md

 - KECC: KAIST Educational C Compiler (TBA)

 - We will use [Rust](https://www.rust-lang.org/) as the language of implementation, because its ownership type system greatly simplifies the development of large-scale system software.
+If you want to "opt out", you can also use FFI and implement your compiler in C/C++.

 ## Prerequisites